sqlc-dev/sqlc/docs/reference/config.md

 - `emit_pydantic_models`:
   - If true, generate classes that inherit from `pydantic.BaseModel`.
 Otherwise, define classes using the `dataclass` decorator.
 Defaults to `false`.

+#### fsharp

+- `package`:
+  - The package name to use for the generated code.
+- `out`:
+  - Output directory for generated code.
+- `emit_exact_table_names`:
+  - If true, use the exact table name for generated models.
+Otherwise, guess a singular form.
+Defaults to `false`.
+- `async`:
+  - If true, generated query functions will return Async results.
+Defaults to `false`.

 #### json

 - `out`: